 This page includes links most frequently used in the Map Room of Cambridge University Library.
 Many more links can be found by using the index on the left.

-NEW: Cartographic Resources LibGuide
+Cartographic Resources LibGuide

-iDiscover (or click on the boxes below) iDiscover is the Library's main ONLINE CATALOGUE (but remember also to search the Map Department's card catalogue and ArchiveSearch, the University's archive catalogue). iDiscover includes many links to images of maps hosted by other organisations and to find these you should select ‘Articles and Online Resources’ or 'Search Everything' within iDiscover.
-For tips on using iDiscover, and specifically on finding maps and atlases (we suggest using Advanced Search) see the iDiscover LibGuide 'Search for maps and atlases' and/or our web pages on Finding Maps.
+iDiscover (or click on the box below) iDiscover is the Library's main ONLINE CATALOGUE (but remember also to search the Map Department's card catalogue and ArchiveSearch, the University's archive catalogue). iDiscover includes many links to images of maps hosted by other organisations and to find these you should select ‘Articles and Online Resources’ or 'Search Everything' within iDiscover.
+For tips on using iDiscover, and specifically on finding maps and atlases (we suggest using Advanced Search) see the 'Search for maps and atlases' iDiscover LibGuide and/or our web pages searching for maps and atlases in iDiscover and/or searching iDiscover for books on cartography and gazetteers.
+For subject searches note that American spellings are used, e.g. railroads, harbor ...)

-Click the following image to use iDiscover Advanced Search (pre-set to search CUL physical collections only, plus e-books and Apollo):
+Click the following image to use iDiscover Advanced Search

-Use this link to start an iDiscover subject search for our collection of Sales Particulars - just add a place name in the 'Any field' line or, if this retrieves too many non-relevant results (e.g. for larger places such as Cambridge), change the 'Any field' option to 'Subject'.
-(See also this blog post ; and also look at the collection of sales particulars that is only listed on ArchiveSearch ; we have many more which are only catalogued in our card catalogue)
+Particulars of Sale/Sales Particulars.
+We have a large collection of these.
+To find them, search in three places: Search for Sales Particulars catalogued in iDiscover - just add a place name in the 'Any field' line or, if this retrieves too many non-relevant results (e.g. for larger places such as Cambridge), change the 'Any field' option to 'Subject'.
+(See also this blog post ).
+Search for Sales Particulars listed on ArchiveSearch.
+Many more are only catalogued in our card catalogue (visit the Map Room to search it, or get in touch with us)

-NOTE: Differently constructed searches are likely to produce subtly different results so do try searching in different ways.
+NOTE THAT: Differently constructed searches are likely to produce subtly different results so do try searching in different ways.

 ArchiveSearch The University's archive catalogue on which some of the Map Department collections are catalogued.
 List (with liks) of Map Department collections catalogued on ArchiveSearch